 A: Turtle Beach is known for making console-specific gaming headsets, which usually don’t offer the versatility that we were looking for to meet the criteria of our list.
 There are some of their models that do, so if you’re thinking, “Gear Hungry, I have a multi-platform compatible Turtle Beach headset,” don’t worry; we get it.

 For us, they’re not ergonomically designed enough to remain completely comfortable at all times.
 If you’ve read through the products we’ve reviewed before hitting the guide, you’ll notice they all hit a certain mark on comfort, and keeping you fully immersed.
 Constantly adjusting the headset in the middle of a match is distracting, and Turtle Beach just didn’t make the cut for us.

-A: It’s a mix between weight and a comfortable fit.
+A: It’s a mix of weight and a comfortable fit.
 As we just described with our info about Turtle Beach and why they’re not on this list, having a decent headset is primarily about the ergonomic fit, but if it’s too lightweight, it’s going to move around way too easily, and slip off your ears.
 An average weight (of the products on our list) is between 11oz and 15oz, giving you enough weight to remain firm and steady, but not enough that it’s going to weigh down on your neck improperly.